mrvollger/StainedGlass/docs/README.md

 - Allow users to adjust the color pallet used in R
 - Test short read aligners with smaller window sizes
+- Make a more intelligent fragmentation method that won't be affected by offsets in repeat motifs
+- Consider alternative ways to score cells with multiple non-overlapping alignments